Fecko

+On 13 September 2023, South African magazine, The Hype magazine profiled Fecko as one of the 5 African rappers you should know in the continent of Africa.

 Early life and education

 Born in Anambra, Nigeria and grew up in the suburbs of Lagos, Mushin.
-Fecko is a graduate of Environmental Biology from Yaba College of Technology.
+Fecko is a graduate of Environmental Biology from Yaba College of Education and an alumnus of Birmingham City University in the United Kingdom where he obtained an MA in Design management.

 Career

 Fecko started his musical career professionally in 2006 when he recorded his debut album which was not officially released on streaming platforms.
 He has worked with M.I Abaga, The Lady Of Rage, Doug E Fresh, Mode 9, and Khaligraph Jones.
 His Extended play, "Afrobeat, Rhythm and Truth" was soundtracked on Afrocity show, a limited web series by Ndani TV.
+Fecko is the host of Surviving Eko, a podcast that elucidate about Lagos through the lens of Lagosians living in the city and in the diaspora.

 Critical reception

 OkayAfrica called "Flow Global" by Fecko a Fela Kuti inspired production.